oheger/LineDJ/mediaArchive/archiveHttpStartup/README.md

 | urlEncoding | A boolean flag that determines whether an URL encoding is to be applied to original URIs. | Yes, defaults to *false* |
 | pathSeparator | The separator character used to split path components in original URIs.
 This is needed if URL encoding is enabled to avoid that the path separator is encoded, too.
 It is typically a slash on Unix and a backslash on Windows. | Yes, if missing, path separator characters are ignored |
 | uriTemplate| The template to generate the actual URI.
 This is an arbitrary string that can contain variables using the _${}_ notation.
 Supported variables are _${medium}_ for the the root path to the medium the current file belongs to, and _${uri}_ for the processed URI of the file. | Yes, defaults to _${uri}_ |

+The configuration of an HTTP archive may contain two sections defining the mapping of URIs:
+* The _uriMapping_ element encloses the mapping configuration for meta data files.
+It is evaluated when media files are downloaded from the archive.
+* The _contentUriMapping_ element contains the mapping configuration for the archive's content document.
+It is applied when the medium description and meta data files are retrieved from the archive.

 ### Timeouts